 If you have touch water build up, you may have to use an acid-base cleaner to dissolve it.
 Once again, allow the solution to sit, scrub, rinse, then dry.

 Showerheads may become clogged or spray weird.
 This is often due to hard water or rust deposit.
 Because of this, it is important to clean your shower head often.
 To effectively clean your showerhead, remove it from the pipe.
 Follow the instructions for your particle showerhead.

 In a pot, place the showerhead with enough vinegar to cover it and allow the showerhead to float without touching the bottom of the pot.
 Heat the vinegar slightly on the stovetop.
 Take off the heat and allow the showerhead to soak in the vinegar until you see the deposits falling off the showerhead.

 Rinse the showerhead under water, using an old toothbrush to remove any spots that are left behind.
 In about an hour or so, your showerhead is ready to be reinstalled.

 Once you have done the heavy cleaning of the showerhead, it is easy to maintain your showerhead.
 Place vinegar in a baggie and place it over the showerhead while it is still in place.
 Tie the baggie over the showerhead with a rubber band.
 Leave in place for about an hour.
 With regular cleaning, your showerhead will work like new.

 There are many tried and true ways to keep your shower doors clean without harsh chemicals that require a gas mask.

-- Just like its name, a Magic Eraser will work magic on your shower doors by removing stubborn hard water stains with no odors.
+Just like its name, a Magic Eraser will work magic on your shower doors by removing stubborn hard water stains with no odours.